Mixing in two-dimensional shear flow with smooth fluctuations: Fourier transform

-Thus, the inverse Fourier transform at large times is determined by the 0th eigenvalue and eigenfunction and the corresponding saddle point located on the real axis, that ensures the positiveness of the PDF ${\mathcal P}$.
-The saddle point satisfies the equation $\eta=-\partial_\xi S(\xi)$ (\ref{homog15}).
-Knowing $\gamma(\eta)$, the entropy function can be restored.
+In that way, at large times the inverse Fourier transform is determined by the 0th eigenvalue and eigenfunction and the corresponding saddle point located on the real axis, that ensures the positiveness of the PDF ${\mathcal P}$.
+The saddle point satisfies the equation (\ref{homog15}): $\eta=-\partial_\xi S(\xi)$.
+Knowing $\gamma(\eta)$, one finds the Cram\'{e}r function via the Legendre transform.
 The result is in consistence with the statistics obtained via numerical simulation of Langevin equations Eq. (\ref{homog6},\ref{homog7}).
 Note that the Cram\'{e}r function $S(\xi)\approx 0.33 \xi^4$ at large $|\xi|\gg1$.
-This extremely fast decay of the PDF stops at $|\xi|\sim (\Sigma/D)^{2/3}$, after that the Cram\'{e}r function $S\sim (\varrho/Dt)^2$ that is provided by the omitted in our analysis terms with the derivatives of $\bm u$ in Eqs. (\ref{elldynamics1},\ref{elldynamics2}).
+This extremely fast decay of the PDF stops at $|\xi|\sim (\Sigma/D)^{2/3}$, after that the Cram\'{e}r function $S\sim (\varrho/Dt)^2$ that is provided by terms with the derivatives of $\bm u$ in Eqs. (\ref{elldynamics1},\ref{elldynamics2}), omitted in our analysis.